protocol/beyond-bitswap/testbed/probe/README.md

 ```
 * Optionally you can use the `--debug` flag to show verbose Bitswap DEBUG traces.

-There are currently four available commands:
+These are the currently available commands:
 * `get_<ipfs_path>`: Gets `path` from the IPFS network.
 * `add_<size>`: Adds a random file of size `<size>`
 * `addFile_<os_path>`: Adds file from path to the network.